umbraco/UmbracoDocs/README.md

 # Multi version documentation
 With the introduction every new version of Umbraco new features are introduced.
 This means that not every document will work for your possibly older version.

-Therefor we introduced 2 different mechanisms.
+Therefore we introduced 2 different mechanisms.
-1. the [YAML meta data describing](Contribute/adding-metadata.md) `versionFrom` and `versionTo`.
+1. the [YAML metadata describing](Contribute/adding-metadata.md) `versionFrom` and `versionTo`.
 2. the possibility [to add multiple files about the same topic](Contribute/file-naming-conventions.md)